 The game takes place over several "generations" as the players research projects (cards), spend their funding on making those projects happen, and acquire the resources and support to take larger and larger steps towards making the planet livable.
-Mars needs three things - oxygen, temperature, and a working water cycle.
+Mars needs three things: oxygen, a higher temperature, and a working water cycle.
 Contributing directly to any of these will increase your score and raise more government funding.
-Creating your own infrastructure — whether industrial, space-bound, economic, or biosphere — will aid your efforts and give more opportunities to score, as will some good PR for hitting the right milestones.
+Creating your own infrastructure — whether industrial, space-bound, economic, or biosphere — will aid your efforts and give you more opportunities to score, as will some good PR for hitting the right milestones.
 The game ends when Mars reaches a threshold of "uncomfortable, but habitable", and the winner will be forever known as the leading pioneer of Mars.

 The game contains examples of following tropes:

 - Settling the Frontier: One card lets you set up an immigration center to speed up the flow of travelers and settlers.
 It costs a lot early on and actually decreases your income as you pay for upkeep, but raises it every time anyone else builds a city, potentially resulting in getting much more money back than you originally invested.

 - Terraform: The Board Game.

 - Timed Mission:

 - While there are no hard time limits in the standard game, some cards cannot be played after the terraforming reaches a certain threshold — like the search for Martian life, which can only be done while oxygen is low, or the release of super-cold-adapted organisms, which is impossible above a certain temperature.
 Oddly enough, once played, these projects can keep going long after they can no longer be played.